Reiryoku-Technologies/Mida-Documentation/src/documentation/essentials/login.md

 # Account login
 A trading account is required to get started.
-Mida is platform-neutral and virtually supports any exchange, broker or trading platform.
+Mida is platform-neutral, this means that virtually it supports any trading platform, up to now various exchanges and brokers are directly supported.

 ## Mida.login()
 Used to login into a trading account.